 Professor Jim Sherow received his Ph.D. from the University of Colorado in 1987, and that fall his dissertation, "Discord in the Valley of Content," won the Westerners International-Phi Alpha Theta Award for the best dissertation in Western history.
 He taught as an assistant professor at Southwest Texas State University before arriving at KSU in the fall of 1992.
 He became an associate professor in 1993, and a full professor in 2007.

-Professor Sherow is the author of three books, The Grasslands of the United States: An Environmental History (2007), A Sense of the American West: An Anthology of Environmental History (1998), and Watering the Valley: Development along the High Plains Arkansas River, 1870-1950 (1990).
+Professor Sherow is the author of five books: Railroad Empire Across the Heartland: Rephotographing Alexander Gardner's Westward Journey (2014), Images of America: Manhattan (2013), The Grasslands of the United States: An Environmental History (2007), A Sense of the American West: An Anthology of Environmental History (1998), and Watering the Valley: Development along the High Plains Arkansas River, 1870-1950 (1990).
 He has also published four book chapters and seventeen refereed articles.